HanzeRacingDivision/Driverless/pygame map visualization/README.md

 - (only for real-life model car control) pyserial (only in carMCUclass.py)

 how to use: <br/>
+- see 'simpleSim.py' for a minimal simulation program (currently also runs as fast as PC allows, see Map.clock and how it was replaced)
+- see 'generalSim.py' for an extensive feature display
-- see 'generalSim.py' for an example
+- see 'headless.py' and 'remoteMapViewer.py' for an example of remote map viewing (and editing!)

 cones:
 - left mouse button places left cones (yellow)